Meet Our Staff

 Owner and President Benjamin C. Kornowski

-Ben has extensive knowledge of the alpaca industry around the world.
+Ben has vast knowledge of the alpaca industry around the world.
 He has spent extensive time in Peru working with the top producers and artisan knitters who make the exclusive garments Alpaca to Apparel has to offer.
-Ben is a recent graduate of the University of Wisconsin - Green Bay where he studied marketing and management.
-In college, He studied the importance of culture in an organization and takes great pride in the culture we have created at Alpaca to Apparel.
+Ben is a graduate of the University of Wisconsin - Green Bay, where he studied marketing and management.
+In college, he studied the importance of culture in an organization and takes great pride in the culture created at Alpaca to Apparel.
 Ben is available at the Luxemburg or Fish Creek locations.

 Ben has served on the board of directors of the Kewaunee Chamber of Commerce for the past 5 years.
-When he is not at Alpaca to Apparel you can find him working with students as a substitute teacher or working on projects on the farm.
+When the summer season is complete, Ben is always working to keep Alpaca to Apparel successful by updating his products and styles.

 Senior Management Alexandria M. Richard

 Brian has been advising for Alpaca to Apparel and helping out at the Fish Creek location for many years.
 He can now be found more frequently at our Fish Creek location.
-Brian has extensive knowledge in family farms and alpaca.
+Brian has extensive knowledge in family farms, alpaca and other farm creatures.
 He can assist in with any of the items in the store.

 Brian also believes community involvement is important is is an underwriter at a community bank, Kewaunee School Board President, Secretary of the Kewaunee Chamber of Commerce and serves on Kewaunee Area Scholarships, and the City of Kewaunee Economic Planning Committee.

 Assistant (to the) Senior Manager Andrew J. Richard